Gustoon/PathMePy/README.md

 A tool to add scripts to Path

 ## Installation
-You just have to move this file in your script folder and import it with `import PathMePy`
+You just have to install the package using pip : `pip install PathMePy`

 ## usage
 This packages add two function :